November 2018: Ulugbek was re-elected as a member of the IEEE Technical Committee on Computational Imaging for 2019-2021.

-September 2018: New arXiv manuscript An Online Plug-and-Play Algorithm for Regularized Image Reconstruction.
+September 2018: New preprint An Online Plug-and-Play Algorithm for Regularized Image Reconstruction.

 August 2018: Our manuscript Stability of Scattering Decoder For Nonlinear Diffractive Imaging was accepted to iTWIST 2018.

-August 2018: New arXiv manuscript Single-shot holographic 3D particle-localization under multiple scattering.
+August 2018: New preprint Single-shot holographic 3D particle-localization under multiple scattering.

-July 2018: New arXiv manuscript signProx: One-Bit Proximal Algorithm for Nonconvex Stochastic Optimization.
+July 2018: New preprint signProx: One-Bit Proximal Algorithm for Nonconvex Stochastic Optimization.

 July 2018: Building a better microscope describes our NSF-sponsored project on high-resolution microscopy.

-July 2018: New arXiv manuscript Stability of Scattering Decoder For Nonlinear Diffractive Imaging.
+July 2018: New preprint Stability of Scattering Decoder For Nonlinear Diffractive Imaging.

 July 2018: The list of research projects at CIG available to the current WashU students is here.